Taylor delivers winning blow in 14-pitch at-bat for LA

 Cardinals: SS Paul DeJong (left rib non-displaced fracture) will have further imaging done Thursday in St. Louis.
 He’s making progress, playing catch, throwing and taking light swings.

 Dodgers: RHP Tony Gonsolin (right shoulder inflammation) is expected to throw five innings for Triple-A Oklahoma City on Tuesday.
 If all goes well, he’ll rejoin the Dodgers after that. … RHP Brusdar Graterol (right forearm tightness) was to throw a simulated game for Oklahoma City on Monday. … OF AJ Pollock (hamstring) was set to play for OKC on Monday and Tuesday before rejoining the Dodgers later this week. … OF Mookie Betts was back in the lineup after sitting out Sunday when an allergic reaction affected his eyes.
-He took medication and was able to hit in the cage during the game.
+He went 2 for 3, drove in a run and walked once.

 UP NEXT